NBISweden/workshop-python/ht19/project.md

 # Architect a method {#method}

-All the following tasks are related to the CFTR gene.
+All following tasks are related to the CFTR gene.

 In the annotation file (the GTF file), the CFTR gene has the id `ENSG00000001626` on chromosome `7`.

 1. How many transcripts can the CFTR gene generate?